Sammy Gravano: Aligning with Gotti

 During this time, the FBI had intensified its efforts against the Gambino family and in August 1983, three members of Gotti's crew – Angelo Ruggiero, John Carneglia, and Gene Gotti – were indicted for heroin trafficking.
 Castellano was against anyone in the family dealing narcotics.
 Castellano planned to kill Gene Gotti and Ruggiero if he believed they were drug traffickers.
 Castellano asked Ruggiero for a copy of the government surveillance tapes that had Ruggiero's conversations.
 To save Gene Gotti and Ruggiero, Dellacroce stalled the demand.
-Eventually, one of the reasons for Gotti's killing Castellano was to save his brother and Ruggiero.
+Eventually, one of the reasons for Gotti's killing Castellano was to save himself, his brother and Ruggiero.
+The Ruggiero tapes not only had them talking about drugs, but also the bosses and the Commission.
 The FBI had bugged Ruggiero's house and telephone, and Castellano decided he needed copies of the tapes to justify his impending move to Dellacroce and the family's other capos.

 When Castellano was indicted for both his connection to Roy DeMeo's stolen car ring and as part of the Mafia Commission Trial, he learned his own house had been bugged on the basis of evidence from the Ruggiero tapes and he became livid.
 In June 1985, he again demanded that Dellacroce get him the tapes.
-Dellacroce and Gotti tried to convince Ruggiero to comply if Castellano explained beforehand how he intended to use the tapes, but Ruggiero refused, fearing he would endanger good friends.
+Dellacroce tried to convince Gotti and Ruggiero to comply if Castellano explained beforehand how he intended to use the tapes, but Ruggiero refused, fearing he would endanger good friends.

-Three months later, Gravano was approached by Robert DiBernardo, a fellow Gambino member acting as an intermediary for Gotti.
+Prior to Castellano's indictment, Gravano was approached by Robert "DB" DiBernardo, a fellow Gambino member acting as an intermediary for Gotti.
 DiBernardo informed him that Gotti and Ruggiero wanted to meet with him in Queens.
 Gravano arrived to find only Ruggiero was present.
 Ruggiero informed Gravano that he and Gotti were planning to murder Castellano and asked for Gravano's support.

 Gravano was initially noncommittal, wanting to confer first with Frank DeCicco.
-In conversation with DeCicco, both men voiced concern that Castellano would designate his nephew, Thomas Gambino, acting boss and his driver, Thomas Bilotti, underboss in the event he was convicted and sent to prison.
-Neither man appealed to Gravano or DeCicco as leadership material, and they ultimately decided to support the hit on Castellano.
+In conversation with DeCicco, both men voiced concern that Castellano would designate his nephew, Thomas "Tommy" Gambino, acting boss and his driver, Thomas "Tommy" Bilotti, underboss in the event he was convicted and sent to prison.
+Neither man appeared to Gravano or DeCicco as leadership material, and they ultimately decided to support the hit on Castellano.